Monotone1997/Computational-Physics/README.md

 ## Homework
 - Task 1
-  + Install Ubuntu16.04LTS and environment for python
+  + Install Ubuntu16.04LTS and environments for python
   + Register a new account in the github and follow[caihao/computational_physics_whu](https://github.com/caihao/computational_physics_whu)

 - Task 2